tencent-quantum-lab/tensorcircuit/README.md

   - Flexibility: customized contraction, multiple ML backend/interface choices, multiple dtype precisions

   - API design: quantum for humans, less code, more power

+## Citing TensorCircuit

+This project is released by Tencent Quantum Lab and is currently maintained by [Shi-Xin Zhang](https://github.com/refraction-ray) with contributions from the lab and open source community.

+If this project helps in your research, please cite our software whitepaper: [TensorCircuit: a Quantum Software Framework for the NISQ Era](https://arxiv.org/abs/2205.10091), which is also a good introduction for the software.

 ## Contributing